1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > care and encourages one to desire in such a way that one

 > can attain to Him and be eternally happy.
-The Vedic hymn
+The Vedic hymns

-> therefore declares: esa u hy eva sadhu karma karayati tam
+> therefore declare, esa u hy eva sadhu karma karayati tam

 198

-> completely dependant in his distress and happiness.
+> completely dependent in his distress and happiness.
 By the

 > will of the Supreme he can go to heaven or hell, as a cloud